 Here’s a look at each:

 Creating a Buyer Persona

 First, you’ll need to identify who is buying your products.
-This is done by analyzing your site visitors, past customers, your competitors, social media profiles and more.
+This done by analyzing your site visitors, past customers, your competitors, social media profiles and more.

 This information is used to create a Buyer Persona.
-Also known as a Customer Profile or similar, this is a fictional person who represents your target customer base.
+Also known as a Customer Profile or similar, this a fictional person who represents your target customer base.